What is Marvel Trumps Hate?

 Can I offer pre-existing work?

-How many winner slots can I offer per auction offering?
+How many winner slots can I offer per auction listing?

-Why am I limited to offering only ten relationships?
+Why am I limited to offering ten relationships?

 Can I specify which charities I’d like my bidder to donate to on my auction page?